sjoerdk/anonapi/docs/generator/templates/command_reference_base.rst

 Overview of job functions:

-{{ context.tables.root.job }}
+{{ context.click.tables.root.job }}

 settings
 ========
-Local settings for this anonapi instance.
+View and edit local settings for this anonapi instance.
 Credentials that are used to communicate with the API.
+See :ref:`configure_credentials`.

+{{ context.click.tables.root.settings.user }}

+Settings are stored in the users home directory in a file called `AnonWebAPIClientSettings.yml`

 .. _batch: